-We have managed to fend them off for a while, but on 28th April there is going to be a 4 day public inquiry where we will need to put our case before a planning inspector.
+We have managed to fend them off for a while, but on 28th April there is going to be a four day public inquiry, where we will need to put our case before a planning inspector.
 We are objecting that the Compulsory Purchase Order is not in the public interest, because it’s forcing us out to make way for luxury housing that none of the existing tenants or leaseholders will be able to afford.

 Welcome to the Aylesbury Leaseholders Action Group.
 We are a group of leaseholders who have got together as a result of Southwark Council’s plans to compulsory purchase our homes in order to make way for the regeneration scheme.

 When it took the decision to demolish our homes, the council promised that we would be offered market value, the determination of which would be “based on the average of 2 independent valuations.” (see para.
 10)